Orient Cement Ltd leads gainers in 'A' group

-UltraTech Cement Ltd, Grasim Industries Ltd, JK Lakshmi Cement Ltd and Indiabulls Real Estate Ltd are among the other gainers in the BSE's 'A' group today, 25 April 2019.
+Vakrangee Ltd, Blue Star Ltd, JSW Steel Ltd and Greaves Cotton Ltd are among the other gainers in the BSE's 'A' group today, 30 April 2019.

-UltraTech Cement Ltd, Grasim Industries Ltd, JK Lakshmi Cement Ltd and Indiabulls Real Estate Ltd are among the other gainers in the BSE's 'A' group today, 25 April 2019.
+Vakrangee Ltd, Blue Star Ltd, JSW Steel Ltd and Greaves Cotton Ltd are among the other gainers in the BSE's 'A' group today, 30 April 2019.

-Orient Cement Ltd surged 8.02% to Rs 101.05 at 11:49 IST.
+Orient Cement Ltd soared 7.19% to Rs 108.8 at 11:48 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 33768 shares were traded on the counter so far as against the average daily volumes of 15204 shares in the past one month.
+On the BSE, 1.25 lakh shares were traded on the counter so far as against the average daily volumes of 21399 shares in the past one month.

-UltraTech Cement Ltd soared 6.34% to Rs 4675.
+Vakrangee Ltd spiked 5.83% to Rs 63.5.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 67595 shares were traded on the counter so far as against the average daily volumes of 17806 shares in the past one month.
+On the BSE, 12.83 lakh shares were traded on the counter so far as against the average daily volumes of 18.94 lakh shares in the past one month.

-Grasim Industries Ltd spiked 5.45% to Rs 929.
+Blue Star Ltd surged 3.69% to Rs 683.4.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.05 lakh shares were traded on the counter so far as against the average daily volumes of 49733 shares in the past one month.
+On the BSE, 8958 shares were traded on the counter so far as against the average daily volumes of 17092 shares in the past one month.

-JK Lakshmi Cement Ltd exploded 5.43% to Rs 372.8.
+JSW Steel Ltd jumped 3.27% to Rs 303.45.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 21271 shares were traded on the counter so far as against the average daily volumes of 5562 shares in the past one month.
+On the BSE, 2.63 lakh shares were traded on the counter so far as against the average daily volumes of 2.48 lakh shares in the past one month.

-Indiabulls Real Estate Ltd added 5.03% to Rs 122.2.
+Greaves Cotton Ltd spurt 2.89% to Rs 144.15.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 14.81 lakh shares were traded on the counter so far as against the average daily volumes of 16.2 lakh shares in the past one month.
+On the BSE, 20496 shares were traded on the counter so far as against the average daily volumes of 32862 shares in the past one month.

 Powered by Capital Market - Live News